Developmental Biology

 Authors

-Michael Barresi , UNITED STATES
+Michael Barresi, UNITED STATES

-Scott Gilbert , UNITED STATES
+Scott Gilbert, UNITED STATES

 Michael J. F. Barresi is Professor of Biological Sciences and Neuroscience at Smith College.
 He has received the Viktor Hamburger Prize in education from the Society of Developmental Biology and the Sherrerd prize for distinguished teaching from Smith College.
 Michael has pioneered the use of a variety of technologies to engage students and faculty in novel ways with the concepts of developmental biology as well as with researchers making discoveries in this field.
-Scott F. Gilbert is the Howard A. Schneiderman Professor of Biology (emeritus) at Swarthmore College and a Finland Distinguished Professor (emeritus) at the University of Helsinki.
-He has received the Viktor Hamburger Prize in education from the Society of Developmental Biology as well as the Alexander Kowalevsky Award in Evolutionary Developmental Biology.

 Reviews

-"This is a modern discussion of human development that includes many highly relevant examples that will be interest to undergraduates (or graduate students) with career aspirations in the health sciences." - Paula Marie Checchi, Marist College
+"This is a modern discussion of human development that includes many highly relevant examples that will be interest to undergraduates (or graduate students) with career aspirations in the health sciences." -- Paula Marie Checchi, Marist College